 Episode three of Art, Passion & Power: The Story of the Royal Collection sees Horton demonstrating the process of electroforming copper to presenter Andrew Graham-Dixon, by attracting the metal onto a real rosebud using a conductive medium, electric current and an electrolyte solution.

-Horton said: “Electroforming is a process where metal objects or coatings can be ‘grown’ in a tank to a wide range of thicknesses from a few microns to centimeters thick.
+Horton said: “Electroforming is a process where metal objects or coatings can be ‘grown’ in a tank to a wide range of thicknesses from a few microns to centimetres thick.
 I like to call it ‘metal horticulture’.”

 Horton electroformed rosebuds in preparation for her TV debut